CooperStansbury/EDA_r_ece579/README.md

     )
 ```
 - export each `.Rmd` file using `Knit` (`cmd+shift+k` on OSX).
-- render the site using:
+- render the site using the command below.
+Note: this only needs to be done once per 'release'.

 ```
 rmarkdown::render_site()
 ```

 - Push your changes.
 Note: [`_site.yml`](_site.yml) is responsible for the configuration the website.
 Just pushing a notebook is not enough for the page to render to GitHub pages.
 I know it's named wrong, long story...